Best PSU for Intel 13th gen CPUs

 Final word

 That’s about it for this guide on the best power supply for Intel 13th Gen. Keep in mind, you can still go with a 750W power supply and be happy with it.
 However, considering prices and value, it’s better if you upgrade to an 850W to be on the safe side.
 After all, you want your new gaming rig to be stable for years to come.
-We hope you enjoyed our best PSU for Intel 13th gen CPUs article.
+If you’re wanting something newer than the 13th Gen, make sure to check out the latest CPUs in our best CPUs for gaming guide.